Andy Hug: Death

 Andy Hug was in Switzerland in early August 2000 when he suffered more than thirty-nine attacks of high fever and heavy nosebleeding.
 He visited a hospital for medical tests and examination but doctors found no sign of illness.
 Despite the advice of the doctors and his manager Rene Ernst, Hug travelled to Japan on 14 August to train ahead of his planned participation in the K-1 World Grand Prix 2000 in Fukuoka.
 On 15 August, his Swiss personal physician found a swollen tumor on the left side of Hug's neck and declared it malignant.
-He was rushed to the Nippon Medical School hospital in Bunkyo, Tokyo on 19 August after suffering more feverish attacks.
+He was rushed to the Nippon Medical School hospital in Bunkyō, Tokyo on 19 August after suffering more feverish attacks.
 The doctors diagnosed leukemia and began chemotherapy immediately.
 They also warned Hug that due to heart and circulation problems he had suffered for a while, the chemotherapy treatment might in fact adversely affect his condition.
 The doctors' warnings proved true when, after starting chemotherapy, Hug suffered hemorrhaging of the brain and inflammation of the lungs (pneumonia) combined with extreme fever.
 His body showed all the signs of acute leukemia: purple spots, digestion pipe bleeding, eyeball bleeding, urinary tract bleeding and genital bleeding.

 On the morning of 21 August, Seidokaikan and K-1 founder Kazuyoshi Ishii visited Hug at the hospital and Hug told him that if he should die soon, he would like to die in Japan.
 Andy was reportedly in good condition on 22 August, watching television, eating without help and speaking to Ilona on the telephone.
 That day, he also released the following statement: